blue-sky-r/ZyXEL-VMG1312/README.md

 ![dd-wrt-cron](screenshots/dd-wrt-cron.png "DD-WRT cron edit")

-The screenshot shows the scheduled cron job to reboot router every Thursay at 03:33 AM by executing this command as root (output to syslog, check for running instances of wget and skip reboot if running for target 192.168.100.1):
+The screenshot shows the scheduled cron job to reboot router every Wednesday at 03:33 AM by executing this command as root (output to syslog, check for running instances of wget and skip reboot if running for target 192.168.100.1):

     /jffs/bin/zyxel-vmg1312-reboot.sh -log -user user:password -guard wget reboot 192.168.100.1